 Emergency hospital admissions can be really stressful for patients and carers alike, and not something we’re always prepared for.

 For this reason, we’ve put together a list of practical tips to consider in this scenario, so that you don’t need to worry about forgetting anything in the moment.

 - Bring any regular medication that your elderly parent or relative is taking to the hospital, or write this down to show to hospital staff, as they will need to know this information.
 You may need to contact their GP for further advice.

 - Check if your elderly parent or relative has an Advance Directive regarding medical interventions, and/or a ‘Do Not Resuscitate’ (DNR) instruction.
 Ask their GP if you don’t know.
 The hospital needs a copy of these documents, which the GP can send.

-- For a stay in hospital, collect nightwear, slippers, a change of clothes and a wash bag (including denture fixative and case if relevant, hearing aids, reading glasses), something to read/do when they’re up to it.
+- For a stay in hospital, bring nightwear, slippers, a change of clothes and a wash bag (including denture fixative, hearing aids, reading glasses etc. if relevant), as well as something for them to read/do when they’re up to it.

-- You may need to speak to the GP/hospital doctor and social services to arrange an emergency care plan when they are discharged from hospital (this can be provided free of charge for up to 6 weeks in England and Wales, 4 weeks in Scotland).
-The hospital should arrange all this – see What happens when its time to be discharged.
+- You may need to speak to the GP/hospital doctor and social services to arrange an emergency care plan for when they are discharged from hospital, (this can be provided free of charge for up to 6 weeks in England and Wales, 4 weeks in Scotland).
+The hospital should arrange all this – see the hospital discharge process explained.

 If you have any other tips to add to this checklist for a medical emergency, share them with others.
 Join the conversation in Age Space Forum.